Thanks for stopping by to check out my Appen review.

 Other Appen Work at Home Jobs

-Most of the work at home jobs offered at Appen have similar qualifications and schedules (as the social media evaluator position).
+Most of the work at home jobs offered at Appen have similar qualifications and schedules (as the social media evaluator position and others listed above).

 Crowdsourcing – projects include user experience research, audio transcription, and content evaluation.